 Committed to teaching, he regularly presents educational clinics, coachings, and lessons to students ranging from 5th grade, high school, and college to those preparing for professional auditions.
 He is lecturer of saxophone at George Washington University, adjunct professor of saxophone at Shepherd University and maintains a private teaching studio in Bethesda, Maryland.
 In addition, he has presented over 40 saxophone and chamber music masterclasses at top-tier music universities and conservatories across the nation to include the Eastman School of Music, Cincinnati College-Conservatory, and Northwestern University.

 A proponent of new music, Jeremy has premiered solo, saxophone quartet, reed quintet, and concerto works at numerous conferences of the World Saxophone Congress, North American Saxophone Alliance, International Saxophone Symposium, International Double Reed Society Conference, and the American Composers Forum.
 He can be heard on countless recordings with the United States Air Force Band, including the 2018 premiere recording of Joel Love’s Saxophone Concerto: Solace.

-Jeremy holds a Bachelor of Music Performance from Luther College in Decorah, IA, where he was a two-time concerto competition winner.
-As a teaching assistant, he received a Master of Music Performance from the University of Illinois at Urbana-Champaign, where he performed with the Illinois Symphony Orchestra, Sinfonia da Camera, Prairie Ensemble, and Estilo Chicago.
-His teachers include Debra Richtmeyer, Jonathan Helton, Michael Chesher, and Jean-Marie Londeix at Le Domaine Forget.
+Jeremy holds a Bachelor of Music Performance from Luther College in Decorah, Iowa, and received a Master of Music Performance from the University of Illinois at Urbana-Champaign.
+His teachers include Debra Richtmeyer, Jonathan Helton, Michael Chesher, Jean-Marie Londeix at Le Domaine Forget.